MrRaidrop/PersonDetection/README.md

 **PedestrianDetectionYolo.py**

 Trains the YOLO pre-trained model using the data dataset for pedestrian detection.
 YOLO performance is way better than our model.
-It can even draw around person, but it's still a pre-trained model.
-We planed to train our own.
+It can even draw around person, but it's still a pre-trained model. **We planed to train our own**.

 **RGBImageGenerator.py**